 If you don't have coconut oil, you could also use goat's milk lotion or another Homemade Lotion.
 Now, it's preferred to purchase the witch hazel without alcohol, but I know this can sometimes be hard to find.
 If you can't find it, you can substitute organic apple cider vinegar (Bragg's is my go-to brand).
-(Get more uses for Apple Cider Vinegar here)
+(Find more uses for Apple Cider Vinegar here!)

 What To Do:

 Choose a container you want to use and fill 3/4 of the way with melted coconut oil.
 This is pretty easy to do.
 If you have a microwave, you can nuke the oil for a few seconds, or you can even use a hair dryer to melt it since it doesn't take much heat.
 Having the oil melted makes it easier to mix in the witch hazel.
 I would recommend a 3 parts coconut oil to 1 part witch hazel mixture.
 If your skin is extremely oily, add a bit more.
 Let the oil set up again and its ready to use!
 Just take a little after shaving and massage it in until absorbed.
 Coconut oil sticks around a bit longer so if you don't like that, take a warm damp cloth and wipe off the excess.

 **Note** This is best to make in small batches and keep in the shower with you.
 That way, the coconut oil will melt from the heat of the hot water (the oil and witch hazel WILL separate once it hardens, but it doesn't take much for them to melt right back together!)